 It might be the airline, hotel, tour operator or travel agent.
-Whichever has gone bust, do not panic, as there may be a way out.
+Whichever has gone bust, don't panic, as there may be a way out.
 What you do and what you're entitled to depends on the type of holiday you've booked, whether you've booked it with a UK-registered agent or operator and what it includes (for example, air travel or not).
-We've full help depending on your holiday type below
+We've full help depending on your holiday type below.

 Before we get into it, we've focused on protection via Government schemes, via the travel industry or from your card firm or travel insurer.
-In theory, if a firm goes bust administrators are appointed to split whatever cash is left among those it owes money to, such as customers.
-However, in reality customers are so fare down the pecking order they rarely get anything back.
+In theory, if a firm goes bust, administrators are appointed to split whatever cash is left among those it owes money to, such as customers.
+However, in reality customers are so far down the pecking order they rarely get anything back.

-If you booked a package including a flight with a UK registered firm, you should be covered by ATOL.
-Double check that's the case.
+If you've booked a package including a flight with a UK-registered firm, you should be covered by ATOL.
+Double-check that's the case.
 If it is, the step-by-step help below is for you.
 If it's not, you'll need to see the other options.

 If you're covered, you should have an ATOL certificate, usually attached via email or posted with your booking, and you should see the logo above on it.
 It details what is protected – for example, 'package holiday to Cancun for 14 nights'.

 ATOL ensures you don't lose out financially if a travel firm you've booked with goes bust.
-This could mean refunding the cost of the holiday, or reimbursing you for alternative arrangements you had to make if you were away at the time.
+This could mean refunding the holiday's cost, or reimbursing you for alternative arrangements you had to make if you were away at the time.